 There is a colander basket which holds the fruit.

-Then there’s a lower pan for boiling water (it’s what makes the steam).
+Then there’s a lower pan for boiling water.
+The boiling makes the steam.

 The way that the steam juicer works is that the boiling water in the lower pan produces steam.
 That seam is driven into the fruit held in the colander basket located directly above to soften it.
 The juice then trickles down into a collection pan and is siphoned off into hot jars or pitcher via the tube.